Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Distributed ROC-GLM

 \paragraph{Example: Distributed Brier score and calibration curve}

-Assessing probabilistic (or scoring) classifiers is often distinguished in the assessment of the discrimination and calibration.
-It is known that the AUC is a value to measure the discrimination.
-Very common methods to assess the calibration of a probabilistic classifier is to use the Brier score~\citep{brier1950verification} as a quantitative measure or to plot calibration curves~\citep{vuk2006roc} as a visual method.
-Both can be calculated by just depending on $\Aone$.
+Probabilistic (or scoring) classifiers can be assessed by quantifying discrimination and calibration.
+While the AUC measures discrimination, calibration is often addressed by the Brier score~\citep{brier1950verification} or a calibration curve~\citep{vuk2006roc}.
+Both can be calculated by considering criterion $\Aone$.

-\textit{Brier score:} The Brier score $\operatorname{BS}$ is defined as the mean squared error of the true 0-1-labels and the predicted probabilities:
+\textit{Brier score:} The Brier score $\operatorname{BS}$ is defined as the mean squared error of the true 0-1-labels and the predicted probabilities of belonging to class 1.
+For the Brier score, the score $\fh(\xb) \in [0,1]$ is given as posterior probability.
+The Brier score is calculated by: